-SPRINGFIELD - In recognition of Safer Internet Day, State Senator Erica Harriss (56th-Glen Carbon) is renewing calls to pass bipartisan legislation to protect minors from exposure to harmful and inappropriate content online by implementing age verification requirements in Illinois.
+SPRINGFIELD - State Senator Erica Harriss (56th-Glen Carbon) is renewing calls to pass bipartisan legislation to protect minors from exposure to harmful and inappropriate content online by implementing age verification requirements in Illinois.

 The Adult Content Age Verification Act, Senate Bill 2590, would require businesses to put in place "reasonable age verification methods" to ensure that individuals entering pornographic websites are indeed of legal age.